 - 5.8 In the KP Dom it was common for KP Dom guards, or the soldiers from outside, to assault the detainees on their way to or from the mess and during the meals.
 In August 1992, a group of 7 or 8 unknown military policemen from Trebinje entered the prison and approached a group of detainees, who were on their way back from the mess.
-In the presence of several guards, the military policemen beat the detainees severely.
-At first the guards watched without interfering.
-Only after the men from Trebinje pointed their weapons at the detainees and intended to shoot them, did the guards commander intervene. - 5.9 In June 1992, the detainee E. G., who was disabled in one arm and leg, and who also suffered from epilepsy, complained about the small food rations.
+In the presence of MITAR RASEVIC and several guards, the military policemen beat the detainees severely.
+At first MITAR RASEVIC and the guards watched without interfering.
+Only after the men from Trebinje pointed their weapons at the detainees and intended to shoot them, did MITAR RASEVIC intervene. - 5.9 In June 1992, the detainee E. G., who was disabled in one arm and leg, and who also suffered from epilepsy, complained about the small food rations.
 As a result, he was beaten and kicked by three guards.